 - Rehabilitation focusing on the role of exercise, self-management strategies and quality of life across the trajectory of living with a movement disorder.

-The research team includes five movement disorder neurologists, a clinical nurse specialist, a research nurse coordinator, a research program manager, and research assistants.
+The research team includes four movement disorder neurologists, a clinical nurse specialist, a research nurse coordinator, a research program manager, and research assistants.
 Staff are members of the Parkinson Study Group and Huntington’s Study Group.
 The Center is designated an American Parkinson Disease Association Center for Advanced Research supported by the American Parkinson Disease Association.
 APDA Centers for Advanced Research must meet the highest academic standards and be distinguished leaders in the field of PD research.
 There are eight such centers across the country.

 Research Faculty and Staff